nguyenvietkhoa1409/Financial-text-summarization/README.md

 - ✅ **Evaluating** summary quality using semantic analysis to ensure accuracy and relevance.
 - 📊 **Visualizing** data metrics to validate consistency and performance.

-This pipeline is optimized for scalability and cost-efficiency, using the **" $6.75 llama-3-2-3b-instruct-xal"** inference endpoint through HuggingFace (Nvidia A10G) as a low-cost alternative to expensive APIs like GPT, making it ideal for processing large datasets.
+This pipeline is optimized for scalability and cost-efficiency, using the **" $6.75 llama-3-2-3b-instruct-xal"** ([HF inference-endpoints (https://huggingface.co/inference-endpoints/dedicated)) (Nvidia A10G) as a low-cost alternative to expensive APIs like GPT, making it ideal for processing large datasets.

 ## 🛠️ Core Modules, Functions, and Results